Are you an adviser? Go to Unbiased Pro

 The drawbacks of taking a salary

-• A salary also attracts higher rates of income tax than a dividend does
+• A salary also attracts higher rates of income tax than dividends.

-Note that to build up qualifying years for the state pension, your salary must be at or over the NIC lower earnings limit (currently £6,396).
+Note that to build up qualifying years for the state pension, your salary must be at or over the NIC lower earnings limit (currently £6,500 in the 2025/2026 tax year).

-Some directors therefore set their salaries between the lower earnings limit and the primary threshold so as to keep their state pension but avoid paying NICs.
+Some directors, therefore, set their salaries between the lower earnings limit and the primary threshold to maintain their state pension, but avoid paying national insurance.

 Get accounting advice